puppetlabs/puppet-instruqt-tracks/pe-design-and-manage-lab-1-1/01-simulate-changes-with-noop/assignment.md

     - Run Puppet with the `--noop` parameter to simulate a Puppet run without enforcing the agent catalog and making changes to the system.
     - Run Puppet normally to fix the drift you caused.

+    In this lab, you'll use only the Linux agent (on the Linux Agent tab).
+Feel free to explore the PE console and primary server command line available on the other tabs.
+To log into the PE console, use userid `admin` and password `puppetlabs`.

     Click **Start** when you're ready to begin.
 tabs:
 - title: Linux Agent